rogupt305/Rohan_BluestampPortfolio/index.md

 I split up the claw design into three main sections - a mount, two supporting arms, and two "scoopers".
 Below is an image of the final prints of each.
 NOTE: for the scoopers, I decided to use the pre-made acrylic leg parts, because I found that their design was ideal not only for walking, but for scooping up items as well.
 The main idea was that the mount would be attached to the acrylic plate.
 Directly attached to the mount, the supporting arms would also be attached to a servo each, which would vertically move the scoopers.
 I had to split up the entire project into three parts, since the angular shapes and attention to detail would have been extremely difficult to reproduce on a 3-D printer if the parts were not printed individually.

-***** ADD IMAGE OF FINAL DESIGN *****

 MOUNT:
 This is the piece that holds both claws, and connects them to the robot's body.
 As a result, half of the mount is specially styled to fit into the gaps in the acrylic plate, while the other half has a slot-in slider where the supporting arms will slide into.
 This makes it easier for the printer to focus on printing the mount correctly.
 To start, I took necessary measurements of the acrylic plate on which the mount would attach to.
+I then found the exact CAD replica for the base plate from online searches.
 Then, I constructed and printed two iterations of the mount, as shown below:

 <img src="https://i.postimg.cc/QxfbMRfB/mount-iterations.jpg" alt="My iPhone photo" width="400">